Matii96/movies-svc/README.md

 $ APP_PORT=3100      # published port of movies microservice
 $ PG_DATA=~/pgstore  # host storage for postgresql
 ```

+All variables used by the service with their defaults are in .env configuration file.

 ## Running the app